Do You Need a Permit to Build a Fence? (2026)

 Most cities follow a similar pattern:

-But here's the catch: These are generalizations.
-Individual cities set their own rules.
-A fence that's fine in Houston might require a permit in Dallas, even though they're both in Texas.
+The catch: those are generalizations.
+Every city writes its own rules.
+A fence that is fine in Houston might need a permit in Dallas, and they are both in Texas.

 States With Notable Fence Rules